Encoding

 index EUC-KR index-euc-kr.txt index EUC-KR visualization index EUC-KR BMP coverage This matches the KS X 1001 standard and the Unified Hangul Code, more commonly known together as Windows Codepage 949.
 It covers the Hangul Syllables block of Unicode in its entirety.
 The Hangul block whose top left corner in the visualization is at pointer 9026 is in the Unicode order.
 Taken separately, the rest of the Hangul syllables in this index are in the Unicode order, too.

-index gb18030 index-gb18030.txt index gb18030 visualization index gb18030 BMP coverage This matches the GB18030-2005 standard for code points encoded as two bytes, except for 0xA3 0xA0 which maps to U+3000 to be compatible with deployed content.
+index gb18030 index-gb18030.txt index gb18030 visualization index gb18030 BMP coverage This matches the GB18030-2022 standard for code points encoded as two bytes, except for 0xA3 0xA0 which maps to U+3000 IDEOGRAPHIC SPACE to be compatible with deployed content.
 This index covers the CJK Unified Ideographs block of Unicode in its entirety.
 Entries from that block that are above or to the left of (the first) U+3000 in the visualization are in the Unicode order.

 index jis0208 index-jis0208.txt index jis0208 visualization, Shift_JIS visualization index jis0208 BMP coverage This is the JIS X 0208 standard including formerly proprietary extensions from IBM and NEC.